getsentry/sentry-docs/src/collections/_documentation/clients/elixir/config.md

 : A glob that is expanded to select files from the `:root_source_code_path`.
 Defaults to `"**/*.ex"`.

+`json_library`

+: The JSON library used to encode HTTP requests.
+Defaults to `Jason`.

+`log_level`
+: This sets the log level used when Sentry fails to send an event due to an invalid event or API error.
+Defaults to `:warn`.

 ## Testing Your Configuration

-To ensure you’ve set up your configuration correctly we recommend running the included mix task.
+To ensure you’ve set up your configuration correctly, we recommend running the included mix task.
 It can be tested on different Mix environments and will tell you if it is not currently configured to send events in that environment:

 ```bash
 $ MIX_ENV=dev mix sentry.send_test_event